-- The Rail industry underpins Australian business as it carries people and commodities on 35,015 kilometres of track across the country.
+- The Rail industry is vital to Australian business, carrying people and commodities on over 33,000km of track across the country.

-- The industry employs more than 55,500 people across more than 170 companies comprising private and public operators, passenger and freight operators, track owners and managers, manufacturers and suppliers that operate in urban, regional, and rural areas of Australia.
+- Almost 60,000 people are employed in the sector across 961 companies, comprising private and public operators, passenger and freight operators, track owners and managers, manufacturers and suppliers that operate in urban, regional, and rural areas of Australia.

 Latest Rail Industry News

 The Australasian Railway Association (ARA) has released a new report on building rail skills capability as the industry faces increasing skills shortages across the country.
 The report confirmed expected workforce gaps of up to 70,000 skilled workers by 2023, with...